 Remote support from medical device specialist

 By providing surgeons with smart glasses, medical device reps can see what a surgeon sees and give instant feedback or advice from a distance.
-In emergency rooms or intensive care units, staff can call for help or talk to staff in another room without picking up a phone and without moving from one location to another.
+In emergency rooms or intensive care units, staff can call for help or talk to staff in another room without picking up a phone or moving from one location to another.
 This lets them keep both hands on the patient, and avoid contamination caused by picking up a phone.

 Improved and faster diagnosis

-With the use of smart glasses, a colleague or medical expert thousands of miles away can assist in making the right diagnose.
+With the use of smart glasses, a colleague or medical expert thousands of miles away can assist in making the right diagnosis.
 Access to a second opinion from a distance, can significantly improve diagnostic accuracy and speed.
 This is a solution for healthcare workers operating in very remote areas or delivering patient care away from the hospital context.

-Life streaming of surgery for training purposes
+Livestreaming of surgery for training purposes

 Smart glasses facilitate in-depth training even when it’s not possible for students/staff to access the OT in person.
 Smart glasses allow healthcare professionals to livestream and record key medical procedures for later training or assessment.
 Because the built-in central cameras follow the exact head and eye movements of a surgeon, it results in a better and more realistic livestream than with the use of fixed cameras.